C.J. Cron Player Props: Rockies vs. Dodgers

 C.J.
 Cron At The Plate

+- In 29.7% of his games this year, Cron has had at least one RBI.
+He's picked up more than one in 10.8% and driven in three or more of his team's runs in two contests.

-- In 14 of 36 games this year, he has scored, and five of those games included multiple runs.
+- In 14 of 37 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.